Entertainment calendar: Events across Metro Detroit

 THURSDAY

-Halloween Ghosts & Goodies, through October, discover treats and tricks, cider and doughnuts, little monsters and big fun for the entire family.
+Halloween Ghosts & Goodies, discover treats and tricks, cider and doughnuts, little monsters and big fun for the entire family.
 Highlights include an enchanted forest, a family-friendly show at the Colwell Opera House, a straw maze, and 20 treat stops throughout the village. $12 (village only), free for those 12 months and younger.
 The ticket book opens 15 minutes before the Village.
 Open weekdays.
 Hours vary, depending on day of week.
-(Runs through Oct.
-31, 2019.)
+Thurs.
 Crossroads Village & Huckleberry Railroad, 6140 N. Bray, Flint.
 (800) 648-7275.

-Monster’s Ball Detroit, featuring haunted circus performances, stilt walkers, aerialists, acrobats, illusionists, fire & freak show performers, fortune tellers, Govana Dancers, and a midnight pizza buffet.
-Masks/face wear must be removable so venue can properly check identification.
-Any costume item on the head must be removed during security check.
-No weapons, toy/fake weapons or replicas.
-8 p.m.
-Fri. $40 general, $75 VIP (all access).
-Must be at least 21 years of age to attend.
-The Fillmore, 2115 Woodward, Detroit.
-(248) 543-1000, or email: MonstersBallDetroit@gmail.com.
+Halloween at the Brakeman, highlights include a costume contest.
+Winners will be announced at 11 p.m.
+First place winner receives, $1,000, and second place, $500.
+Live music.
+Guests must be at least 21 years of age to attend.
+8 p.m.-2 a.m.
+Thurs. $90 open bar, $60 open beer.
+22 John R., Detroit.
+Tickets available at thebrakemandetroit.com.

 FRIDAY-SUNDAY